Aylamccarthy/cobh-childrens-theatre/README.md

-Unfixed Bugs
+## Unfixed Bugs

-Responsiveness of the website worked on all devices, screen sizes and orientation with the exception of landscape orientation on mozilla firefox.
+Responsiveness of the website worked on all devices, screen sizes and orientation with the exception of 320px viewport size.
 I was unable to resolve this bug on time but will address in a future release.

 # Deployment